 Instead, make your decision based on the rides.
-Which ride do you think that you’ll want to ride repeatedly?
+Which attraction do you think that you’ll want to ride repeatedly?
 Go to the park that has that ride first.
 And go early.

 If you’re a guest of a Universal hotel or resort, you can get 1-hour early access to either Universal Studios Florida or Islands of Adventure (or both on busy days) and 1-hour early access to Volcano Bay every day.
-During that hour, you’ll want to make a beeline to either Harry Potter and the Escape from Gringotts (Universal Studios Florida), Harry Potter and the Forbidden Journey (Islands of Adventures) or - if you’re not a fan of virtual rides - Ollivanders wand experience (in both parks) before general admission park-goers apparate into the Wizarding Worlds.
+During that hour, you’ll want to make a beeline to either Harry Potter and the Escape from Gringotts (Universal Studios Florida), Harry Potter and the Forbidden Journey (Islands of Adventures), Hagrid’s Magical Creatures Motorbike Adventure (Islands of Adventure) or - if you’re not a fan of virtual rides - Ollivanders wand experience (in both parks) before general admission park-goers apparate into the Wizarding Worlds.